UK Pharmacy Courses

 Pharmacy Technician: Technicians tend to work in two areas – hospitals and community pharmacy - and they ensure the correct supply and dosage of medicine is delivered to patients.
 Pharmacy technicians can specialise in a number of roles such as manufacturing, quality control and clinical trials.

-Entry requirements for Pharmacy vary depending upon wether you wish to become a technician, assistant or pharmacist, but qualifications in maths, English and chemistry are generally required.
+Entry requirements for Pharmacy vary depending upon whether you wish to become a technician, assistant or pharmacist, but qualifications in maths, English and chemistry are generally required.

 - Typical International Baccalaureate requirements: 34 points.